In this article we find out more about what banner clouds are and how they form.

-Areas to the leeward side of the hill can often experience shelter, with more sunshine, less rainfall and higher temperatures than areas to the windward side which is where banner clouds will develop.
+Areas to the leeward side of the hill can often experience shelter, with more sunshine, less rainfall and higher temperatures than areas to the windward side.
+Banner clouds form on the sheltered leeward side of the mountain.

 Particular mountains, such as the Matterhorn in the Alps in Switzerland, have become famous for the frequent appearance of a banner cloud as pictured below.

 Last updated: 1 June 2016